Building a High-Performing Team: the Art of Hiring & Onboarding

 “Great things in business are never done by one person; they’re done by a team of people.”

 In the progressing corporate circumstances marked by new change, the hunt for first-class talent is ceaseless.
 Recruiting the perfect candidate is nothing short of preparing art, drone photography of a scenic panorama or a gourmet chef presenting scrumptious delicacies on a platter.
-To be the talent magnet, companies need to place a larger emphasis on ingenious techniques designed to tap the possible of the fluid job market.
+To be the talent magnet, companies need to place a larger emphasis on ingenious techniques designed to tap the potential of the fluid job market.
 The core here is to ‘woo’ the prospect rather than just ‘recruit’ them.

 Designing the Perfect Job Description

 John Doe, a skilled HR professional of 20 years remarks, “Bare in mind, your job description is more of a ‘people bracket’ than a ‘job bracket’.
-It should telegraph a promising possibility of being part of something bigger than themselves.”
+It should telegraph a promising prospect of being part of something bigger than themselves.”

 Doing your Best with Technological Tools